Building Your Pond

 Pond Fish, like all living creatures, require that certain conditions in their environment be met to sustain their health in Ponds Koi, due to their mature size and their longevity, need a little more care than goldfish.
 More Info.

 A Water Fountain in your Garden Pond lends a touch of elegance to a garden pond or water garden as well as to larger water features such as farm ponds.
-It also adds much needed oxygen to the fish pond to aid the filtration of the water and keep pond fish such as Goldfish, Golden Orfe and Koi healthy (and alive) during hot summer days.
+It also adds much-needed oxygen to the fish pond to aid the filtration of the water and keep pond fish such as Goldfish, Golden Orfe and Koi healthy (and alive) during hot summer days.
 More Info.

 How to Clean Up and Maintain Large Ponds

 Visit our knowledge base and click on the above link for all kinds of information on pond plants.
 The terms “Aquatic Plants” and “Pond Plants” represent a wide range of Plants growing in several habitats.
 Some Aquatic Plants grow in deep water.
 Lotus and Water Lilies (Deep Water Plants) are the most famous of this pond plant group.
 Others grow in the shallower margins (Marginal Plants) of the pond.
 Many pond plants like the growing conditions in the moist bogs (Bog Plants) on the rim of the pond and another group grows completely submerged in the pond water (Submersed or Oxygenating Plants).
-Still others just float on the surface of the pond (Floating Plants) and need not be rooted in anything at all.
+Still, others just float on the surface of the pond (Floating Plants) and need not to be rooted in anything at all.
 These plants are all important to the natural balance of the garden pond.
 More Info.

 Good quality Pond Food is formulated to keep pond fish healthy and helps maintain the quality of the pond water.
 Pond fish live in a special environment that allows only limited chances of finding natural food that would satisfy all their nutritional needs.
 It is also important that pond food be easily digestible to limit organic waste (which turns into Algae Food) produced in the pond by using ingredients that are easily and more fully digestible by the fish.
 More Info.